Empower Your Community to Achieve California’s Climate Goals

 Here’s how you can get involved:

-Learn about the benefits of electrification for residential homes by watching our CBO Electrification Training video to become a source of knowledge for your community.
+Learn about the benefits of electrification for residential homes by watching our Community-Based Organization (CBO) Electrification Training video to become a source of knowledge for your community.

 Inform your community about electrification solutions, product incentives, workforce development and training opportunities, and local and state policies that impact your community.